 Impact of the Education System on Creativity

-To understand the impact of the education system on creativity, delve into the sub-sections ‘Conformity and Fear of Failure’ and ‘Reduction in Artistic and Creative Programs.’
-These aspects shed light on the challenges faced by students within the system, which can hinder and suppress their creative potential.
+To understand the impact of the education system on creativity, these aspects shed light on the challenges faced by students within the system, which can hinder and suppress their creative potential.

 Conformity and Fear of Failure